ss7m/bread/GUIDE.md

 Objects cannot be coerced into a number.
 When coerced into a string, an object becomes the string `"object"`.
 All objects are truthy.

+## dict

+Dictionaries map strings to values.
+Syntax for dictionary literals is a WIP, currently a dictionary must be initialized with the `@dict` builtin.

+Dictionaries cannot be coerced into a number.
+When coerced into a string, a dictionary becomes the string `"dict"`.
+All dictionaries are truthy.

 ## method

 Methods are closures which also carry a reference to some object.
 They behave